brianrahadi/quartz/content/posts/on-sleepmaxxing.md

 Here are some stuff that genuinely changed my sleep routine.

 Mandatory
-- Weighted Blanket 18 lbs - at least 10% of your b.w. and mine is around ~170lbs.
-Some people felt better heavier, so maybe I should try next time.
+- Weighted Blanket - at least 10% of your b.w. and mine is 18lbs with b.w. around ~170lbs.
+Some people felt better heavier.
 - Orange Blue Light Blocking Glasses - get the orange one so everything is orange, my eyes don't feel as cooked anymore when and after sleeping, I think it genuinely impacts your sleep.
+- Govee Smart Lamp
+  - when winding down, if need brightness, use red on 1% brightness for least melatonin disruption. otherwise, pitch black.
-- Govee Smart Lamp - don't use alarm, use natural light.
+  - when waking up, don't use alarm, use natural light.
 I program my Govee to turn light for 10 minutes incrementally from brightness 0% to 100%. best no-sound waking up method fr.
 - Kindle - your no blue-light consumption device

 Me specific